Let the chaii wala chai wars begin

 - Although Donuts N Chai on Lower Tower Street might have something to say about who the city’s first park and dine place is.

-Then there’s the capital itself, which, while being a focus of Chaiiwala’s 3-year expansion plan, might not quite be there when compared to Birmingham, but houses Chaii Pot in Uxbridge, ChaCha Chai Wala in Hayes, and the soon to launch Karak and Chai in Whitechapel.
+Then there’s the capital itself, which, while being a focus of Chaiiwala’s 3-year expansion plan, might not quite be there when compared to Birmingham, but houses Chaii Pot in Uxbridge, ChaCha Chai Wala in Hayes, Chick ‘n’ Chaii in Wimbledon, and the soon to launch Karak and Chai in Whitechapel.

 Of course, with so much competition about, finding an edge is essential particularly when first starting out.
 In this respect, Chai Garden has tapped into another trend, which was forced on more out of necessity than choice due to the covid lockdowns, and that’s the introduction of drive-thru and drive-in restaurants.

-We then have those who, while finding that edge, risk going over, like Mi Chaii making clever use of the double entendre “Mi Chaii since 1964”, which only really means that the “ideas behind Mi Chaii go back to the arrival of our father from the sub-continent in 1964… [who’s] been enjoying that tradition ever since”.
+We then have those who, while finding that edge, risk going over, such as Mi Chaii’s clever use of the double entendre “Mi Chaii since 1964”, which only really means that the “ideas behind Mi Chaii go back to the arrival of our father from the sub-continent in 1964… [who’s] been enjoying that tradition ever since”.